Our Position on the County’s “Zero Waste” Plans

 Brief History

 The Dickerson trash incinerator has been operating for nearly 30 years (since 1995).
-It is the worst single source of pollution and greenhouse gases in the County—emitting toxic pollutants and some 600 metric tons per year of CO-2 and other greenhouse gases into our region and the planet’s air.
+It is the worst single source of air pollution and greenhouse gases in the County—emitting toxic pollutants and some 600,000 tons per year of CO2 equivalent into our region and the planet’s air.
 The pollutants—dioxin, furans, lead, mercury, arsenic, sulfur dioxide, and fine particulate matter—are associated with various forms of cancer, respiratory ailments, and cardiovascular diseases.
 (See also here.)
 A report issued by the Montgomery County Department of Health in 2018 found higher levels of cancer and respiratory illness in two census tracts surrounding the Dickerson incinerator, though the data do not constitute proof that the incinerator was responsible.

 In the 1970s, 80s, and 90s burning trash to produce energy seemed like a great idea.
 Landfills deservedly had a bad reputation and landfill space was thought to be limited.
 New companies, branded as “waste-to-energy,” promised clean operating facilities.
 Many state and local politicians and environmental advocates bought into the concept.
 The lure of killing two birds with one stone was strong—diverting trash from landfills while producing energy.